Our Outdoor Flying Sites

 The track that leads to the flying field may be muddy at times.
 If motocross is taking place, please proceed with care to the flying field; it can get busy near the motocross pits area.

-Alan R has been cutting the grass on a regular basis, and would appreciate some help if possible please.
+Alan and David have been cutting the grass on a regular basis, and would appreciate some help if possible please.

 Given the proximity to the motocross course, it has been determined that pilots will stand on the north side of the field and face towards the south (i.e. towards the Sun).
 A flight-line 'box' has been mown accordingly (please park on the longer grass around the 'box').
 In sunny conditions care will have to be taken when flying.